 The Foodservice Venue in Which it Will Be Used and the Par Level Set:

-Whatever the foodservice venue that you are using the dinner plates in it is important to ensure you have the right amount of plates.
-In any foodservice setting, you must determine how many dayparts you will be using the plate in (breakfast, lunch, and dinner), how many menu items will use the specific dinner plate and how often the plate will be used.
-So if you have 8 items on your menu and 4 of them use the same plate there is a 50% chance that this plate will be used.
-So, if you have 200 people to feed and you know that 50% of them will order the menu items then the plate will be used 100 times per day.
-So it is important to have three sets of what you need (one set in use, one set in dishwashing and one set drying).
+Ensuring you have the right amount of plates is important regardless of the foodservice venue.
+In any foodservice setting, you must determine how many dayparts during which you'll use the plates (breakfast, lunch, and dinner), how many menu items will use the specific dinner plate and how often the plate will be used.
+If you have 8 items on your menu and 4 of them use the same plate there is a 50% chance that this plate will be used.
+So, if you have 200 people to feed and you know that 50% of them will order the menu items, then you know the plate will be used 100 times a day.
+So it is important to have three sets of what you need (one in use, one in wash and one in rest).
 This will extend the life of the plate because one plate will not be used over and over again.
-Rule of thumb: If you want your plate to last longer make sure that you have enough to handle the demand and remember the rule of 1, 1, and 1 (one set in use, one set being washed and one set ready to be used).
+Rule of thumb: If you want your plate to last longer make sure you have enough to handle your volume and remember the rule of 1, 1, and 1 (one set in use, one set being washed and one set ready to be used).

 How Your Staff Cares for the Plate:

-I hope my “it depends” answer has given you some food for thought on how long your melamine plate may last.
-If you take into account your brand image, the venue and par levels needed and how your staff handles the plate and you follow the advice I have provided your melamine plate will be replaced at an average of 10-20%.
-Your plates will last a long time–but not too long as your customer’s perception and your brand image is the most important thing to maintain.
+We hope you've found this info helpful for maximizing the service life of your melamine dinnerware.
+If you take into account your brand image, the venue and par levels needed and how your staff handles the plate, your melamine dinnerware will be replaced at an average of 10-20% a year.